-Despite being the fastest growing city in the U.S., attracting 150 new residents and countless new businesses daily, the quirky city retains its “Keep Austin Weird” motto – a slogan adopted to represent the city’s ongoing support for local artists and businesses, however unique.
-From outdoor graffiti walls to two-stepping dance halls, we’ve rounded up the must-visit attractions that make Austin what it is.
-Whether you are playing tourist in your own city, or in town sight seeing during one of Austin’s many festivals, here are 20 places you won’t want to miss.
+Despite being the fastest-growing large city in the US, attracting 150 new residents and countless new businesses daily, this quirky city retains its “Keep Austin Weird” motto – a slogan adopted to represent the city’s ongoing support for local artists and businesses however unique, along with the famous SXSW Festival.

-Umlauf Sculpture Garden & Museum
+Umlauf Sculpture Garden and Museum

 Lady Bird Johnson Wildflower Center

 The Lady Bird Johnson Wildflower Center at the University of Texas at Austin is great for exploring the beautiful flora and fauna native to the Lone Star State.
 It also offers family programs that allow children to get hands-on experience with gardening.
 Take your toddlers to Sprouts, an ongoing preschool program that leads you through its Family Garden, with each week focusing on a specific theme, such as “insect investigation.”
 For older kids, it provides free magnifying glasses, books, binoculars and more to enhance the possibilities of discovery.

 Since 1955, the Continental Club has enjoyed a reputation for being the premier music club in the region – so much so that there is now an outpost in Houston.
 Here, you will find a true mix of Americana and Texan traditions, making it a great spot to grab a drink and mingle with the local crowd, among the most diverse in the area, and where out-of-towners are welcomed with open arms.